 Single-district online programs are not required to apply for a school code unless pupil enrollment exceeds 100 students.
 A single-district school with a school code operates with its own administrator, a separate budget and is subject to the same accountability requirements as any other public school in the state.

-Supplemental programs do not apply for recognition for their program.
+There is not a process for supplemental online programs, however, districts should be familiar with the funding requirements and guidance for supplemental online course.
 Supplemental programs are those programs that offer one or more online courses to students to augment an educational program provided by a school district, charter school or BOCES.